Is International Law “Real Law”? Examining the Debate

 These jurists put forward the following arguments:

-(c) Lack of Sanction
+(c) Lack of Sanctions to Enforce Rules

-(d) No Executive Power
+(d) No Centralized Executive Power

 On the other hand,Scholars from Group B argue that international law is a true law because it is binding, based on consent and it encompasses the same principles of legal systems such as rule of law, protection of human rights and even has dispute resolution mechanisms.